 - Have you tried out these tips, the apps or whatever else the post is telling people to try/do/download?

-- Is this a topic your customers would want to know more about?
+- Is this a topic your fans would want to know more about?

 The idea is to do more than just grab links and post them on your social sites.
-It’s about taking the time to share content that will help you help others.
+It’s about taking the time to share links that will help you help others.

 It’s about sharing posts that sound like they would have come from your blog.
 Links that sound like your voice.

 See what I did there?
 A successful content strategy has everything to do with who you are and what you do for your customers.

 Now that you’re with me … let’s review the essentials your content strategy needs and how to make sure that your voice is coming through with what you’re posting.

 Before you start collecting links, ask yourself these questions about the content: